Everybody Digs Bill Evans: Reception

+After its release, the album received rave reviews from DownBeat, The Jazz Review, McCall's, and other publications.

-Writing for Allmusic, music critic Michael G. Nastos called the album "a landmark recording for the young pianist...
+Retrospective reviews have been similarly positive.
+Writing for AllMusic, music critic Michael G. Nastos called the album "a landmark recording for the young pianist ....
+Evans was emerging not only as an ultra-sensitive player, but as an interpreter of standards second to none. ...
 Though not his very best effort overall, Evans garnered great attention, and rightfully so, from this important album of 1958."

 Samuel Chell of All About Jazz wrote: "With its varied tempos, rhythms and programming, Everybody Digs Bill Evans sustains interest without allowing the listener for a moment to mistake the singular, inimitable voice of the leader.
 It's not hard to understand why many Evans followers, 'casual' and otherwise, list it as their favorite of the pianist's recordings.
 It's doubtful there's a more introspective, meditative trio set on record, yet the pianist shows he can dance as well."

+A lot of critical attention the album has received over the years has focused on the famous solo "Peace Piece", which has been compared to classical works by Chopin, Debussy, Satie, Scriabin, Ravel, and Messiaen and has been recorded by classical musicians, including the Kronos Quartet (1985), Jean-Yves Thibaudet (1996), Roy Eaton (2011), and Igor Levit (2018).

-It was voted number 3 in the 50 All-Time Overlooked Jazz Albums from Colin Larkin's All Time Top 1000 Albums.
+Everybody Digs Bill Evans was voted number 3 in the 50 All-Time Overlooked Jazz Albums from Colin Larkin's All Time Top 1000 Albums.